 And they brought this warped attitude into their art, which they then projected onto the entire world.

-As a teenager going into the 1990s, reading Gloria Steinem's description of this experience suddenly brought back forgotten memories of these films and the confused, disconcerted little girl I was while watching them.
+As a teenager going into the 1990s, reading Gloria Steinem's description of Mr. Wrong becoming Mr. Right suddenly brought back forgotten memories of these films and the confused, disconcerted little girl I was while watching them.

 All the more so, for women who'd grown up in the Forties and Fifties, for whom these types of films were the only fare.